 Large companies must pay SMEs within 30 days

-On 1 July 2022, a new law is set to halve the maximum statutory payment term for large companies who work with SMEs.
+Since 1 July 2022, a new law halved the maximum statutory payment term for large companies who work with SMEs.
 Their maximum payment term will be reduced from 60 days to 30 days.

 - Classify your customers by size.
 Find out which customers will have to pay your invoices faster because they fall under the heading of 'large companies'.
 Large companies have a minimum of 250 employees or more than €50 million turnover and a balance sheet total higher than €43 million.
 Your customer can give you more information about this.
 Information about the number of persons employed by a company can be found at KVK.